-Patient receiving comprehensive knee evaluation showing areas of stem cell therapy application
+Patient receiving comprehensive knee evaluation for knee osteoarthritis showing areas of stem cell therapy dynamics

 Femoral Condyle